marked-gil/goodwill-events/README.md

     * INTENDED OUTCOME:
         Every time a comment is being posted by the user, the comment should be displayed without the page having to go back to the top.
 If page reload is necessary after every post, it should still stay at the comment section to display the posted comment to the user.
     * SOLUTION:
+        I used JQUERY & AJAX to submit and display or delete the comment.
+And, when the comment is successfully posted or deleted, the site is reloaded using `location.reload()` to bring the site back to the comment section after reloading.

+* ISSUE:
+    I customized django-allauth's `login` template by adding the form fields individually, but it caused the error messages not to show up.
+    * INTENDED OUTCOME:
+    I want django-allauth's default error messages to still show up in the `login` template as it normally would before the template was customized.
+    * SOLUTION:
+    Using [stackoverflow's](https://stackoverflow.com/questions/53320056/django-allauth-display-all-error-messages) suggestion, I added this code in the `login` template:
+    ` {% for key, value in form.errors.items %}`
+    `{% if key != '__all__' %}`
+    `{{ key }}`
+    `{% endif %}`
+    `{{ value }}`
+    `{% endfor %}`

 ## Bugs Left To Fix
 <!-- Content here -->